quavo19/FristCapStone/README.md

 # Hackers Conference 2022

-## this is a webpage for a conference
+this is a webpage for a conference, it is made to give updates to all participants of the conference.

 ## Built With
 - html